 Richmond Hill: A very sturdy but quite attractive looking dated pediment.
 It's nice they've taken the trouble to pick out some of the detail in gold.

-Still on Richmond Hill this smashing mosaic had a complementary golden design around the base of the windows.
+Richmond Hill this smashing mosaic had a complementary golden design around the base of the windows.
 I don't know if it was contemporary but together they make for a very attractive frontage.

-Not to be out-done, a few feet up the road J. Clarke and Sons are still hanging on even though their mosaic is slowly being eroded by the march of time.
+J. Clarke and Sons are still hanging on even though their mosaic is slowly being eroded by the march of time.
 It's a pity, but it still has its charm.

 Richmond Hill: It's quite heartening really to come across yet another building whose owners can't quite bring themselves to paint over the faint traces of the past.
 In this case the old house name has been carefully preserved, even though the rest of the building has been given a bit of a touch up.